canyon289/canyon289.github.io/dev/content/articles/Data Science/GettingADSJob.md

 ## What is a Data Scientist and what do they do?
 This is seemingly an obvious question to start with;
-however, it also the worst one.
+however, it is also the worst one.
 Hidden in the explanation of why this question is so bad lies a useful insight.

 The honest truth is that the term Data Science is completely made up.